3 Reasons To Invest In Epicor ERP 10

 As a leading and experienced certified Epicor partner, our clients look to our experts to help them fit powerful software — Epicor ERP 10 — to their desired business practices.
 Some of the desired capabilities are straight forward and out of the box, but others that are in high demand are unfortunately unexplored — or not being achieved — by many.

 Running Epicor ERP 10 to its full potential takes a combined understanding of industry best practices, implementation methodology, and the flexibility of the system to the nth degree.
 It may seem intuitive — but once implemented based on these principles — a company should have every opportunity to improve business processes and generate software ROI like never before.
-This has been especially true for one St. Louis, MO based company (read the account of their Epicor ERP 10 implementation here).
+This has been especially true for one St. Louis, MO based company.

 For those exploring the idea of implementing or upgrading to Epicor ERP 10, here are the top 3 things our consultants believe that Epicor ERP 10 is better at than any other ERP on the market today…

 Whether you’re a manufacturer, or distributor, services provider, or a combination of all of these (because rarely is a business a single source of anything these days), a fundamental requirement of your business model is flexible planning and scheduling.
 Epicor ERP 10 is largely known for their advanced materials planning suite.
 It enables day to day planning for make-to-order or engineer-to-order business users whom desire to improve lead time.
 This is a purposeful utility for those companies whom operate in markets with high volatility, seasonality, or are a source of capacity for private label products.